-1. If you are inside, stay where you are.
+- 1. If you are inside, stay where you are.
 Collect any emergency shelter-in-place supplies and a telephone to be used in case of emergency.
-If you are outdoors, proceed into the closest building quickly or follow instructions from emergency personnel on the scene.

-- 2. Locate a room to shelter inside, It should be: - a.
+If you are outdoors, proceed into the closest building quickly or follow instructions from emergency personnel on the scene. - 2.
+Locate a room to shelter inside, It should be: - a.
 An interior room - b.
 Above ground level; and - c.
 Without windows or with the least number of windows.
 If there is a large group of people inside a particular building, several rooms may be necessary. - 3.
 Shut and lock all windows (tighter seal) and close exterior doors. - 4.
-Turn off air conditioners, heaters, and fans. - 5.
+Turn off air conditioners, heathers, and fans. - 5.
 Close vents to ventilation systems as you are able.
 (University staff will turn off the ventilation as quickly as possible). - 6.
-Make a list of the people with you and ask someone (hall staff, faculty, or other staff) to call the list in to Concord PD so they know where you are sheltering.
+Make a list of the people with you and ask someone (hall staff, faculty, or other staff) to call the list in to UNH Dispatch at (603) 862-1212 so they know where you are sheltering.
 If only students are present, one of the students should call in the list. - 7.
 Turn on a radio or TV and listen for further instructions. - 8.
 Check the UNHPD website for updates and further instructions. - 9.
-Make yourself comfortable. - 10.
-Do not leave unless specifically instructed to evacuate by emergency personnel.
+Make yourself comfortable.